tobiadey/Radio-2000/README.md

-## Future Implemntations will inlcude:
+## Future Implementations will include:
 - Unit testing application
 - Implement migration tool for managing the database schema firestore
-- Imporve search experience.
-Currently while searching data the search promt has to match exactly what is in the database.e.g kiss-fm == kiss-fm.
-But an improvemnt will be to allow kissfm match with kiss-fm|kiss fm| kiss_fm.
-Or just change search criteria to id(int) rather than name(string).
+- Improve search experience.
+Currently while searching data the search prompt has to match exactly what is in the database.e.g kiss-fm == kiss-fm.
+But an improvement will be to allow kissfm to match with kiss-fm|kiss fm| kiss_fm.
+Or just change the search criteria to id(int) rather than name(string).
+- Improve the DB schema to include ids and more fields.